Los Angeles Wrongful Death Attorneys

 A fresh rain, a city water sprinkler, or days of new traffic can operate quickly to conceal and destroy fresh roadway evidence.
 Emails could be deleted, and "bleach bit" could be wrongly used to erase data hard drives.

 TIP: Ask your potential new lawyer questions about their special investigative steps.
 For example, aggressive wrongful death attorneys will immediately attempt to track down the killer.
 And we try and get statements before any deceitful bad actors "lawyer up."
-After all, oftentimes, this will be the only person who was there when it all went down.
+After all, often, this will be the only person who was there when it all went down.
 True, most of the time, they will embellish and embroider things in their favor, and this is fine.
 Because now, if they try and change their story later, we can show they are dishonest and self-serving.
 Or, for example, what if my team or I hit the streets and finds a new witness or videotape that contradicts the killer's sworn statement?
 What if our investigation of tread mark measurements at an accident scene fails to support the statements in the killer's sworn testimony?
 Well, he is no longer believable; that's what.
-And if you seek to preserve evidence that's later destroyed, the evidence provided in the defense shall be viewed by the court and jury with distrust.
+And if you seek to preserve later destroyed evidence, the less powerful evidence provided in the defense shall be viewed by the court and jury with distrust.
 (See also CA Evidence Code Section 412).

 Acting swiftly to investigate witnesses is critical because their memories may fade over time.
 Or other things can tank your case, such as witnesses passing away from natural causes.
 (A good lawyer would promptly seek signed, sworn declarations from witnesses, measure and photograph skid marks and debris fields, just in case).